Lie groups of Poisson diffeomorphisms: Coisotropic bisections

 \begin{theorem}[\cite{smilde2021linearization}, Theorem 3.23] Let $(\AA, \AA^*, \pi_\AA)$ be a triangular Lie bialgebroid, and assume that $\pi_\AA$ is of $k$-cosymplectic type.
-Then for any (local) integration $\GG\toto M$ of $\AA$, the Poisson groupoid $(\GG, \lar{\pi_\AA}-\rar{\pi_\AA})$ is linearizable. \end{theorem} We refer to the introduction or Definition \ref{def:cosymplectictype} for details on $\AA$-Poisson structures of cosymplectic type.
+Then for any (local) integration $\GG\toto M$ of $\AA$, the Poisson groupoid $(\GG, \lar{\pi_\AA}-\rar{\pi_\AA})$ is linearizable. \end{theorem} In the Appendix \ref{app:scattering} we prove linearization of Poisson groupoids over scattering manifolds, which requires a separate treatment.